andreamazz/AMPopTip/README.md

 ![AMPopTip bounce](assets/bounce_effect.gif)

-#Usage with app extension
-When using this library in an app extension, make sure to add the user defined macro `AM_POPTIP_EXTENSION` to your extension's target.

 #Customization
 Use the appearance proxy to customize the popover before creating the instance, or just use its public properties:
 ```objc